Perdiz Orejinegra

 Black-eared Wood-quail

-Behavior: These wood-quails are typically shy and elusive birds, often remaining hidden in the understory of dense forests.
+Behavior: These wood-quails are shy and elusive birds, often remaining hidden in the understory of dense forests.
 They are ground-dwelling birds that forage for seeds, fruits, insects, and other invertebrates in the leaf litter and vegetation.

-Breeding: Black-eared Wood-Quails are believed to be monogamous and form breeding pairs.
+Breeding: Black-eared Wood-quails are believed to be monogamous and form breeding pairs.
 They construct shallow ground nests lined with leaves and other materials to lay their small clutch of eggs.

 Distribution

-Western Andes: The Black-eared Wood-Quail is commonly found in the western slopes of the Colombian Andes, including departments such as Antioquia, Risaralda, Caldas, and Quindio.
+Western Andes: The Black-eared Wood-quail is commonly found in the western slopes of the Colombian Andes, including departments such as Antioquia, Risaralda, Caldas, and Quindio.
 These regions are characterized by humid montane forests and cloud forests that provide suitable habitat for this species.

 Central Andes: In the central part of the Colombian Andes, including departments like Tolima, Caldas, and Quindio, the Black-eared Wood-Quail can also be observed.
 These areas offer a mix of montane forests, páramo habitats, and cloud forests where this species is known to reside.

-Nevado del Ruiz National Park: Located in the Central Andes of Colombia, Nevado del Ruiz National Park is a protected area known to harbor populations of the Black-eared Wood-Quail.
+Nevado del Ruiz National Park: Located in the Central Andes of Colombia, Nevado del Ruiz National Park is a protected area known to harbor populations of the Black-eared Wood-quail.
 The park's diverse ecosystems and altitudinal gradient support a variety of bird species, including this elusive quail.

-Other Montane Forests: Apart from the specific regions mentioned above, the Black-eared Wood-Quail may also be found in other montane forests and cloud forests across the Andes mountain range in Colombia.
+Other Montane Forests: Apart from the specific regions mentioned above, the Black-eared Wood-quail may also be found in other montane forests and cloud forests across the Andes mountain range in Colombia.
 These habitats are characterized by dense vegetation, mossy trees, and a rich diversity of plant and animal species that provide a suitable environment for the wood-quail to thrive.

 Taxonomy